input-output-hk/marlowe/docs/marlowe-data.md

    When Observation Timeout Contract Contract
 ```

-Informally, this type provides test contracts.
+Informally, this type provides these contracts.
 - A `Null` contract, which does nothing.
-- The next three constructs form contracts that do something, and then continue according to another contrac, (which is one of the components of the original contract:
+- The next three constructs form contracts that do something, and then continue according to another contract, (which is one of the components of the original contract):
     - `CommitCash` will wait for a participant to make a commitment,
     - `RedeemCC` allows for a commitment to be redeemed, and
     - `Pay` for a payment between participants to be claimed by the recipient.